KhaikTB/Raikneroz/README.md

 Years later I decided to go with the Front End path because I love the way my code is displayed visually compared to other languages and I just love learning about Front End.

-I would say I am a fast learner, maybe because due to previous experience or just how I am, but also I dedicate many hours daily to it so that plays a big role on it as well.
+I would say I am a fast learner, maybe because due to previous experience or just how I am, but also I dedicate many hours daily to it so that plays a big role as well.

 <br>